freedomofpress/securedrop-docs/docs/journalist/submissions.rst

          about encouraging sources to use SecureDrop.

-Safely Working With Submissions Outside the SecureDrop Workstation
+Safely Working With Submissions Outside the *Journalist Workstation*
 ------------------------------------------------------------------

 .. _malware_risks: